talon-one/talon_one.js/docs/ManagementApi.md

 Export customer loyalty balances

-Download a CSV file containing the balance of each customer in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The generated file can contain the following columns:  - &#x60;loyaltyProgramID&#x60;: The ID of the loyalty program. - &#x60;loyaltySubledger&#x60;: The name of the subdleger, when applicatble. - &#x60;profileIntegrationID&#x60;: The integration ID of the customer profile. - &#x60;currentBalance&#x60;: The current point balance. - &#x60;pendingBalance&#x60;: The number of pending points. - &#x60;expiredBalance&#x60;: The number of expired points. - &#x60;spentBalance&#x60;: The number of spent points. - &#x60;currentTier&#x60;: The tier that the customer is in at the time of the export.
+Download a CSV file containing the balance of each customer in the loyalty program.  &gt; [!tip] If the exported CSV file is too large to view, you can &gt; [split it into multiple files](https://www.google.com/search?q&#x3D;split+CSV+into+multiple+files).
+The generated file can contain the following columns:  - &#x60;loyaltyProgramID&#x60;: The ID of the loyalty program. - &#x60;loyaltySubledger&#x60;: The name of the subledger, when applicable. - &#x60;profileIntegrationID&#x60;: The integration ID of the customer profile. - &#x60;currentBalance&#x60;: The current point balance. - &#x60;pendingBalance&#x60;: The number of pending points. - &#x60;expiredBalance&#x60;: The number of expired points. - &#x60;spentBalance&#x60;: The number of spent points. - &#x60;currentTier&#x60;: The tier that the customer is in at the time of the export.

 ### Example